 Experience and Practise count most

-'Who I am' is defined by friends and lifestyle
+'Who I am' is defined by friends, lifestyle and meaning

 Work while playing